Delaunay decompositions minimizing energy of weighted toroidal graphs: Response matrix from Laplace operator

 Thus, every closed 1-form with periods

 can be expressed as

 for some $f \in \mathbb{R}^{V}$ unique up to constants.
 The closed 1-form $\omega$ is harmonic if

 To obtain a solution in terms of $f$ uniquely, we can pick a vertex $o$ and demand $f_o=0$.
-We write $d_{\bar{o}}$ as the submatrix of $d$ with the column corresponding to vertex $o$ removed and $\Delta_{\bar{o} \bar{o}}$ as the submatrix of $\Delta$ with the column and the row corresponding to vertex $o$ removed.
+We write $d_{\bar{o}}$ as the submatrix of $d$ with the column corresponding to vertex $o$ removed.
+We also write $\Delta_{\bar{o} \bar{o}}$ as the submatrix of $\Delta$ with the column and the row corresponding to vertex $o$ removed.
 One can show that $\Delta_{\bar{o} \bar{o}}$ is invertible.
 The values of $f$ at vertices other than $o$ can be obtained via